MicrosoftDocs/mixed-reality/mixed-reality-docs/galaxy-explorer-update.md

 ![Concept for the force grab interaction](images/ge-update-user-testing.png)

-In picture: Jenny Kam, Senior Design Lead
+In picture: Jenny Kam, Senior Design Lead, testing a work-in-progress of Galaxy Explorer.

 ### Adding affordances for targeting